Host Frequently Asked Questions

 If your event is public you probably won’t know, it’s part of the fun of the Big Latch On.
 You may ask participants to register or to contact you if they plan to attend your event, however they do not have to do this.
 People may also plan to attend but on the day not be able to make it for various reasons.

 Use the experience as learning and build on it for next year!
 Please contact Women’s Health Action and we can work with you for the following year.
 Please make sure you still let us know how many participants you had (in this case, ‘0’).
-Submit the number of participants at your event here.
+Please submit the number of participants at your event via My Account.

 No.